 5. High-quality dog food

 When your dog is in good overall health, his body is better equipped to fight off bacteria and you’ll have an easier time keeping his mouth healthy.
 No dog food will replace good oral hygiene entirely, but it can help you get more out of your efforts.
-Look for a dry dog food with all-natural ingredients.
-Avoid fillers like corn, wheat and flour.
-Also steer clear of foods with artificial ingredients like food coloring.
+Look for dry dog food with all-natural ingredients.
+Avoid fillers like corn, wheat, and flour.
+Also, steer clear of foods with artificial ingredients like food coloring.

 No one will ever tell you that it’s a bad idea to brush your dog’s teeth.
 In fact, brushing is still recommended.
 We suggest Virbac CET Toothpaste since it comes in different flavors that your dog might actually enjoy.
 Well, there may be one exception.
 Your dog will probably try to convince you that tooth brushing is a terrible idea.

 However, if brushing seems difficult or impossible, there are some good alternatives.
 Choose an all-natural dental spray or gel and add dental chews, water additives, and high-quality dog food to your dog’s routine.
 With good oral health, you may avoid costly cleanings and extractions, and your dog can live a happier, healthier life.